This Guy Channelled His Inner Iron Man To Better His Body In 8 Weeks, Here’s How

 “Due to my injury, I was not able to train legs or run, but that helped me improve my upper body, especially biceps, which used to be my worst session but is now my favourite.”

-What Advice Can You Give To Others Who Wish To Pursue Such A Transformation?
+What Advice Can You Give To Other Wanting The Same Transformation?

 - Set yourself goals you think you cannot achieve, and then work until you knock them out the park.

-- At least showing up is 90% of the battle won.
+- Showing up is 90% of the battle won.